sivahuang77/citrux-cli/docs/get-started/authentication.md

 ## (Recommended) Login with Google <a id="login-google"></a>

-If you run Gemini CLI on your local machine, the simplest authentication method is logging in with your Google account.
-This method requires a web browser on a machine that can communicate with the terminal running Gemini CLI (e.g., your local machine).
+If you run Citrux CLI on your local machine, the simplest authentication method is logging in with your Google account.
+This method requires a web browser on a machine that can communicate with the terminal running Citrux CLI (e.g., your local machine).

 > **Important:** If you are a **Google AI Pro** or **Google AI Ultra**
 > subscriber, use the Google account associated with your subscription.

-To authenticate and use Gemini CLI:
+To authenticate and use Citrux CLI:

 1. Start the CLI: